montyaggie/tamufeed.js/README.md

 option is great for you.
-And, if your CMS does does not yet have support for asynchronous script loading (like Drupal), or does not really take advantage of the high performance of an asynchronous loader (like WordPress), take the easy road, too!
-But, if you have web applications which use some client-side logic, you'll benefit from the high performance path.
+And, if your CMS does does not yet have support for asynchronous script loading (like Drupal), or does not really take advantage of the high performance of an asynchronous loader (like WordPress), take the easy road.
+But, if your web applications use some client-side logic, you'll benefit from the high performance path.

 ### Easy Integration